Baked Cinnamon French Toast Muffins

 Baked Cinnamon French Toast Muffins are quick, delicious, and fun for the whole family with a cinnamon sugar topping and easily frozen for on-the-go breakfasts!

 Easy breakfasts are our lifeblood around here.
-If you can relate, try Blueberry Cream Cheese French Toast Muffins, Baked Croissant Breakfast Sandwich, French Toast Sticks, and Overnight Cinnamon Roll French Toast Casserole.
+For more French toast recipes, try Blueberry Cream Cheese French Toast Muffins, French Toast Sticks, and Overnight Cinnamon Roll French Toast Casserole.

 Why This Recipe Works